Regency Acts: Minority of Successor to Crown Act 1750

-In 1751, Prince Frederick died.
-That left Frederick's eldest son, Prince George, as the new heir apparent.
+In 1751, Prince Frederick died, thereby leaving his eldest son, Prince George, as the new heir apparent.
 However, George was then only 12.
 If the King were to die before Prince George turned 18, the throne would pass to a minor.

-That made Parliament provide for a regent by passing the Minority of Successor to Crown Act 1750 (Note: Although the law received was passed in 1751, before 1793 acts of Parliament were retrospective to the start of the session of Parliament, and are officially dated accordingly; in this case to 1750.)
+Consequently Parliament was forced to provide for a regent by passing the Minority of Successor to Crown Act 1750 (Note: Although the law received was passed in 1751, before 1793 acts of Parliament were retrospective to the start of the session of Parliament, and are officially dated accordingly; in this case to 1750.)
 (24 Geo.
 2. c.
 24).
 The act provided that George's mother, Augusta, Dowager Princess of Wales, would act as regent and specified that a Council of Regency be put in place to rule alongside Princess Augusta.
 The Council of Regency was to act as a brake on the regent's power; some acts of the royal prerogative, such as declarations of war or the signing of peace treaties, would require a majority vote of the council.
 The provisions of the act actually never came into force since Prince George had already come of age by the time that his grandfather died in 1760.

 Minority of Heir to the Crown Act 1765

 In 1760, King George III ascended the throne, with his brother Prince Edward, Duke of York and Albany, as heir presumptive.
 However, the new King soon married and had several children.
 By 1765, the King had three infant children in the order of succession.
 Parliament again passed a Regency Act to provide for a regent in the event of the King's death.

 The Minority of Heir to the Crown Act 1765 (5 Geo.
 3. c.
 27) provided that either the King's wife, Queen Charlotte, or his mother, Princess Augusta, would act as regent.
-The Act also required the formation of a Council of Regency.
+The act also required the formation of a Council of Regency.
 As with the previous act, the provision of the new act actually never came into force since when George III died, his eldest son was already aged 57.